 It has been demonstrated to improve MS-related fatigue and aid in weight loss in patients, although further conclusive study is still needed.

 Another manageable diet for multiple sclerosis is the Mediterranean diet which emphasizes consuming fruits, vegetables, nuts, and whole grains.
-The Mediterranean diet is also low in meat and dairy products, so it’s suitable for people with multiple sclerosis.
+The Mediterranean diet is also low in meat and dairy products, so it suits people with multiple sclerosis.
 However, it does include lots of monounsaturated fat from olive oil or nuts.

 This type of fat has been shown to reduce inflammation in the brain (as well as other parts of your body).

 The Mediterranean-style diet also consists of omega-3 fatty acids from fish or flaxseeds; fiber from wheat bran; vitamin C from citrus fruit; and vitamin D through sun exposure.
 Also includes calcium through dairy products like yogurt (a great source of calcium); and iron from red meat but not chicken because they contain too much sodium (which can increase uric acid levels).

 This diet has a well-established positive impact on cardiovascular health.
 Giving it a try could have some important benefits for those with MS. Studies have shown that a diet high in healthy fats, low in salt and saturated fats, and high in fruits and vegetables may be beneficial for brain health, which may also affect MS patients’ neurodegeneration.

 If you have interest in following a more restrictive diet than the paleo diet, then Dr. Wahls’ modified paleo protocol might be right for you.
 This alternative paleo diet involves eating foods high in antioxidants, vitamins, minerals, and other nutrients.
 Supplements, meditation, and exercise are all included in the Wahls protocol.